What is pet insurance for a pre-existing condition?

 - Cataracts in one eye often leading to exclusion of both eyes

-While this is a broad categorisation, it’s worth remembering that all insurers may not treat pre-existing conditions the same way.
+However, it’s worth remembering that insurers may treat pre-existing conditions differently.
 Even though the general categories may be similar, each insurer is likely to have its own approach to assessing and covering pre-existing conditions.

-Because of this variability, it’s important to read the PDS and clarify how the insurer defines and applies exclusions, especially if your pet has a known medical history.
+It’s important to read a policy’s Product Disclosure Statement (PDS) and clarify how the insurer defines and applies exclusions, especially if your pet has a known medical history.

 Does pet insurance cover pre-existing conditions in Australia?

-Some insurers let you request a review of a pre-existing condition after a certain time.
+However, some insurers let you request a review of a pre-existing condition after a certain time.
 This is especially helpful if your pet hasn’t shown any signs of the condition since it was treated.
-For instance, if your dog once had a skin allergy but hasn’t had a flare-up in two years, your insurer might reassess the exclusion and potentially offer coverage moving forward.
+Your insurer might reassess and reclassify the exclusion, potentially offering coverage moving forward.

 It’s important to know that what’s considered curable or reviewable varies.
-Always check the Product Disclosure Statement (PDS) carefully so you’re clear on what’s temporarily excluded and what’s not.
+Always check the PDS carefully so you’re clear on what’s temporarily excluded and what’s not.

 How do insurers know about pre-existing conditions?

 Insurers typically rely on veterinary records to assess your pet’s health before approving a claim.
-They may request a full medical history or ask for vet notes from the past few months.
+They may request a full medical history or vet notes from the past few months.

 This information helps them determine whether a condition is new or if it existed before the policy started.
 It also forms the basis of any exclusions listed in your policy.